soenkehahn/rc-quines/README.md

 # How to submit a PR?

-Create a PR that adds a new directory to this repo that contains one file called `quine`.
+Fork this repo.
+Then create a PR that adds a new directory to this repo that contains one file called `quine`.
 That file has to be executable (`chmod +x ./quine`) and it'll be executed without specifying an interpreter, so it should probably include a shebang.
 A shebang is a line at the beginning of your script that tells your shell which interpreter to run.
 For example, to submit a python quine, add a shebang at